Cherkasy: Mass media

-City's radio stations are mostly nationwide networks broadcast on local frequencies, although some local stations exist.
+The city's radio stations are mostly nationwide networks broadcast on local frequencies, although some local stations exist.
 FM radio stations include KISS FM, Hit FM, Radio Luks, Radio Rocks, Shanson, Ros', Era FM, Love Radio, 101Dalmatin, Dobre Radio.

 Sports

 Sport life of the city is concentrated in several places, among which are the Central Stadium, Water Sport station, Sport Center "Spartak", "Ukraine"; Sport arena "Budivel'nyk"; "Astra", "Central", "Sokil" swimming pools; 2 ice rinks.
-Also, there are sport-entertainment centers, such as "Selena", "Bochka", and "Sportohota" which can usually be found on the bank of the Dnipro River.
+Also, there are sport-entertainment centres, such as "Selena", "Bochka", and "Sportohota" which can usually be found on the bank of the Dnipro River.

 Every year more than 200 sport events, contests, competitions, tournaments are held in the city, with total of 10,000 participants.
 Some contests that were held recently include: